VeronicaG24/Assignment2_exp/README.md

 Simulation videos
 ----------------------
-You can see the video of the simulations:
+You can see the video of the simulation:

  <img source src="/video/camera_fixed.gif" alt="gif showing the behaviour of the Rosbot with fixed camera" width=800>

 Real robot video
 ----------------------
-You can observe the behavior of the real robot, **ROSbot 2**, which is similar to the simulatio but due to the limited space the markers cannot be exactly in the same positions.
+You can observe the behavior of the real robot, **ROSbot 2**, which is similar to the simulation, but due to the limited space, the markers cannot be visible exactly in the same positions.
 The video in the small box represents what the camera sees.

 The code used can be found on the same repository but in the `real_robot` branch.